JayaswalPrateek/MyCSnotesForME/Data Strs.md

     // linked list has one element that has the value 2

     // to find the last node
-    Node *itr = head; // never directly use head otherwise you will lose it while (itr->next != NULL)
+    Node *itr = head; // never directly use head otherwise you will lose it while iterating while (itr->next != NULL)
         itr = itr->next;

-    // adding 4 to the end of the list tmp = new Node();
+    // adding 4 to the end of the linked list tmp = new Node();
     tmp->data = 4;
     tmp->next = NULL;